Factbox - Countries that recognise Libya's NTC

-Nearly 60 countries have recognised Libya's National Transitional Council.
+Nearly 60 countries have recognized Libya's National Transitional Council.
 Here is a list of those countries:

 Albania